Darthagnon/hugo-theme-dream/docs/compatibility&known-issues.md

 ## Known Issues & Limitations
 - Lots of stuff is broken or performs poorly in Firefox (and derivatives)
+- siteParam `commit` does not display a completely accurate "Site last updated" date; it's possible to have articles published that are newer than the site's Last Update.
+Maybe the date is pulled from the last update of the main site index.html which may be updated at a different rate to articles?
 - ~~About/Flip page loads inline html images from incorrect paths (example: visit any page other than Home and then click About/Flip)~~ You need to be careful to use a leading slash `/img/pepe.jpg` so as to load relative to the site root, rather than relative to the page root `img/pepe.jpg`.
 - Internet Explorer 11 weird laggy/zoom scrolling (Win10)
 - Animated GIFs render properly with transparencies on the homepage, but in articles, have a white border in Dark Mode - this seems due to `github-markdown.min@4.0.0.css`